geekodour/gitpushblog/README.md

 - It will be awesome if anyone can help in creating some themes, you can create themes using [nunjucks](https://mozilla.github.io/nunjucks/) for now.
 - There are a lot of issues, check them out.
 It will be really great if you can help :smile:

+## Features
+- Uses npm scripts
+- Built with webpack and preprocessor support
+- easily create themes
+- Github and Disqus Comments
+- IndexPages,pagination, postpages, simple pages
+- Offline markdown draft support, live editing(needs reload)
+- Works hasslefree with github repository pages and profile pages.
+- Easily add,remove and edit themes. **(Need help creating themes if possible)**
+- Edit posts from mobile easily using any github client or browser
+- Make a post using Github or using the commandline.
+- **update:** now support homepage

 ## Limitations
 - Probably does not work on Windows as of now.